!-- Google tag (gtag.js) -->

 Looking at the numbers [add statistics related to your benefits], [your product name] has [end result achieved]”

 Social media testimonials include reviews from customers on Twitter, Facebook, Instagram, and other media channels.
-Since reviews appear on clients’ personal social profiles, they can feel more relatable and authentic.
+Since social media post reviews appear on clients’ personal social profiles, they feel relatable and like real customer feedback.

 Here are two examples: